There are many options to choose from when considering both government-funded and private sources of financial assistance.

 - Scholarships – Scholarships are usually based on academic merit and do not need to be paid back.

 To receive both Federal and State financial aid as a CUNY student, you must complete two forms: the Free Application for Federal Student Aid (FAFSA) and, if you or your parents are New York State residents and you are a full time student (12 credits or more), the New York State Tuition Assistance Program (TAP) application.

 Both forms can be completed online (FAFSA).
-If you have questions while completing the FAFSA form you may contact the FAFSA help line at 800-433-3243.
-You will be directed to the TAP application after completing the online FAFSA (additional TAP informtation).
+If you have questions while completing the FAFSA form you may contact the The Office of Fellowships and Financial Aid at 212.817.7460.
+You will be prompted to complete the TAP application after completing the online FAFSA (additional TAP information).